 King Tides normally occur a few times per year and often cause nuisance flooding in coastal and low-lying areas.
+King Tides can be observed 1.5 – 2 hours before and after peak times.
 More severe flooding may result if King Tides coincide with bad weather conditions such as heavy rains, strong winds, or big waves.
-However, sea level rise is causing these tides to happen more frequently, to last longer and extend further inland than in the past.
+However, sea-level rise is causing these tides to happen more frequently, to last longer and extend further inland than in the past.

 Residents can determine if their home lies in an area susceptible to flooding using Miami-Dade County’s interactive map.
 Residents in flood zones should prepare for flooding by having protection measures such as sandbags on hand, review their flood insurance policy, and make a plan for flood safety.